carsten-streb/AnimatedExpPy/README.md

 # AnimatedExpPy
-Animated graph of exponential function
+Animated graph of exponential function, output as a gif

 Small Python script / jupyter notebook, generated based on the weblinks provided in the notebook and here: